“Check fuel cap” can be a warning message that appears on several makes of vehicles. But what does this seemingly simple message mean?

 How Much Does it Cost to Fix a Gas Cap?

-On average, replacement gas caps are relatively inexpensive.
+On average, a new gas cap is relatively inexpensive.
 Expect to pay around $10 to $50 for a standard gas cap.

 However, there are some gas caps that are designed for high-performance or luxury cars.
 For example, some specialty gas caps may cost several hundred dollars due to their specialized design.

-These gas caps have special features such as a locking mechanism, venting, or a high-quality construction, that can increase the cost.
+These gas caps have special features such as a locking mechanism, venting, or a higher-quality construction, that can increase the cost.

 Does it Matter What Gas Cap You Use?